cllaadd/mygameslist/journals/claudia_harrison.md

 Today I decided to see if I could get the user list to link to user pages.
 I created a new router on the backend for this that input username and get's all those user's lists.
 Anyone can see anyone else's lists at this point but in the future i think it would be cool to see if I can let users toggle their privacy on and off for each list or their entire profile.
 I also completed my unit test that checks to see if get_accounts works.

 1/27
-We worked on the rest of our unit tests and eliminating error mesages from the react console.
+We worked on the rest of our unit tests and eliminating error messages from the react console.
 I also updated the readme.